-The GDPR (General Data Protection Regulation) is in the headlines for over an year now.
-It is making a buzz around the world in technology sector.
+The GDPR (General Data Protection Regulation) is in the headlines for over a year now.
+It is making a buzz around the world in the technology sector.
 Like always, Microsoft has rushed to the rescue of its clients' Security and Compliance.
 Do you need to know how GDPR will affect your organization?
 Are you looking for compliance with GDPR solutions?
 Searching for a team of professionals that can help you through the process?
-Here is a complete guide with answers to all your questions.
-GDPR compliance in Microsoft Cloud is now easy to implement with new Microsoft tools.
+User privacy?

 Do you know?
 43% of breaches take place at small business It Happens quickly.
 All it takes is one person to accidentally share sensitive information to someone outside the company.